 - Heat / cold exposure – many gyms have a sauna and cold pool, which does more than provide good feelings.
-In one study, sauna goers had a 66% reduced risk of dementia and 65% reduced risk of developing Alzheimer’s disease.
+In one study, sauna goers had a 66% reduced risk of dementia and 65% reduced risk of developing memory issues.
 Check out an interesting podcast with the researcher here.
 Dr. Rhonda Patrick also mentions heat and cold exposure on Tim Ferriss’ blog.

 - Exercise – the brain chemicals associated with exercise are naturally conducive to optimizing mental performance.
 We have evolved to move and a lack of movement creates an assortment of problems.
 Simple walking can increase creativity up to 50%.
 Chemicals like endorphins are only released during exercise.